flow-php/flow/docs/components/cli/docs.md

 Options:
-      --analyze=ANALYZE  Collect processing statistics and print them. [default: false] -h, --help             Display help for the given command.
+      --analyze=ANALYZE  Collect processing statistics and print them. [default: false] --config=CONFIG Path to a local php file that MUST return instance of: Flow\ETL\Config
+  -h, --help             Display help for the given command.
 When no command is given display help for the list command -q, --quiet            Do not output any message
   -V, --version          Display this application version